ubuntu-mate/ubuntu-mate.org/blog/20171019-ubuntu-mate-artful-final-release.md

 Here's the full run down of what changed since Ubuntu MATE 17.04:

-  * Ubuntu MATE now features a Global Menu implementation provided ia [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu) and most of the UBuntu idicators are now available with MATE compatibility.
+  * Ubuntu MATE now features a Global Menu implementation provided via [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu) and most of the Ubuntu indicators are now available with MATE compatibility.
   * Upgraded to **MATE HUD** 17.10.9-0ubuntu1 which fixes broken event replay due to synchronous key grab.
   * Upgraded to **MATE Optimus** 17.10.1-1ubuntu0 which now features nvidia hardware detection, including external Thunderbolt connected devices.
   * Upgraded to **Brisk Menu** 0.4.5 has improved Super key support and numerous fixes, plus a few settings that MATE Tweak can manipulate to augment how Brisk is presented in different layouts.